-On graduating from Film School, Simon got a remarkable break, which threw him into the field of documentary, and took him to a beautiful, but distressing place.
-“After Pol Pot” told the story of Cambodia and its terrible period of genocide.
+On graduating from Film School, Simon got a break which threw him into the field of documentary, and took him to a beautiful, but disturbing place.
+After Pol Pot directed by Mark Stiles, told the story of Cambodia and its recent murderous regime.
 For his first experience of shooting documentary, Simon was training his lens on the extraordinary people of that country, and hearing their heartbreaking stories.
 That experience lives with him to this day, and has affected everything he has shot since.

-Memorable projects followed in Italy, with Franco Di Chiera’s “The Artist, The Peasant” and “The Joys of the Women”, in France with the Foreign Legion for National Geographic’s “Legion of the Damned, and to a remote village in Vanuatu, for the Discovery Channel’s “Tribal Life: Bunlap” series.
-Living simply in bamboo huts, the crew, led by director Malcolm McDonald, took part in the life of the village as they recorded its rituals, for 2 months.
-A glorious experience of a joyous group of people.
+Memorable projects followed in Italy, with Franco Di Chiera’s The Artist, The Peasant and The Joys of the Women, in France with the Foreign Legion for National Geographic’s Legion of the Damned, and to a remote village in Vanuatu, for the Discovery Channel’s Tribal Life: Bunlap series.
+Living simply in bamboo huts, the crew, led by director Malcolm McDonald, took part in the life of the village as they recorded its rituals for 2 months.
+A glorious experience.

-Simon has relished the chance to get to know and film remarkable people in the Bush: in the Gulf Country town of Borrolloola for Paul Roy’s “A Dying Shame”, and in Arnhem Land for Darlene Johnson’s “River of No Return”, as well as performers of the calibre of Cate Blanchett and Hugo Weaving, as they performed Hedda Gabler to New York audiences, for Ian Darling’s beautifully crafted”In the Company of Actors”.
-He joined director Andrea Ulbrick in the snows of Italy and Switzerland to capture the triumphs and set-backs of a group of young athletes competing for a place in the Winter Olympics for “Nerves of Steel”, and has felt privileged to have witnessed so many ordinary people living extraordinary lives.
+Simon has got to know and film remarkable First Nations people in the Bush: in the Gulf Country town of Borrolloola for Paul Roy’s A Dying Shame, and in Arnhem Land for Darlene Johnson’s River of No Return.
+He’s also filmed performers of the calibre of Cate Blanchett and Hugo Weaving, as they performed Hedda Gabler at the Brooklyn Academy of Music, for Ian Darling’s In the Company of Actors edited by Sally Fryer.